 The garden lights are among the most versatile and less invasive solutions: occupy little space.
 They can have a light beam directable and are easier to adapt to various types of furniture.
 Among the various types of LED spotlights.
 We also find “recessed wall” and “recessed floor” spotlights, depending.
 Whether they are fixed to the wall or in the ground.
 Unlike lamp posts, they provide a more concentrated light where they are anchored.

 The outdoor step markers, for example, are positioned along avenues or paths to delimit the trampling area.
 If installed in the lower part of a wall, they are useful for making visible obstacles along the route (such as steps).

 Among the materials used for garden spotlights, there are aluminum or stainless steel for the ring nut and glass for the diffuser.

 Garden wall light

-The outdoor sconces are generally fixed to the walls to illuminate only the lower part (therefore garden and paths), or even the upper part (in order to highlight the walls of the house).
-In this second case, we will talk about up & down or double emission wall lights precisely because they are equipped with two opposite light beams.
+The outdoor sconces are generally fixed to the walls to illuminate only the lower part (therefore garden and paths).
+Even the upper part (in order to highlight the walls of the house).
+In this second case, we will talk about up & down.
+Double emission wall lights precisely because they are equipped with two opposite light beams.

 Then there are also outdoor led strip lights that must be installed in the lower part of the wall.